microchip-pic-avr-solutions/avr-home-automation-3d-models/readme.md

 # AVR Home Automation - 3D Models

 This repository contains 3D models a Weather Clock and a Miniature Blinds.
 Both of these applications are described in the listed documents.

+These 3D Documents are given with the license located under [LICENSE.md](LICENSE.md).

 ## Related Documents